dmarrazzo/rh-bpm-notes/install.md

 ####workaround:

 Add to ~/.ssh/config the followings:

     Host *
         VerifyHostKeyDNS no
         StrictHostKeyChecking no
         HostKeyAlgorithms +ssh-dss
         UserKnownHostsFile /dev/null

+Old ssh does not accept `+`, so change with:

+    HostKeyAlgorithms ssh-dss